andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 salvage the flavourless cod.
 Alas.

 The next few hours are spent wandering around the Village, Chelsea Market, and the High Line.
-I'm wandering around Hudson Yards when Brett texts me and says that he & Cat are headed to Sir John's Bar & Grill on 33rd across from the Empire State Building.
+I'm strolling through Hudson Yards when Brett texts me and says that he & Cat are headed to Sir John's Bar & Grill on 33rd across from the Empire State Building.
 I'm a short stroll away so I saunter down there for some cold sodas before my flight.
-We down a few pints of Radeberger from Deutschland, a delightfully crispy pilsner that I am chagrined to have since learned that it's the favorite beer of Russian manbaby shitheel Vlad Putin.
+We down a few pints of Radeberger from Deutschland, a delightfully refreshing pilsner that I'm chagrined to have since learned that it's the favorite beer of Russian manbaby shitheel Vlad Putin.
 Yikes.

 Along with the suds we order a flatbread, quesadilla, and buffalo chicken fingers.
 When the food arrives we look around for a hidden camera because each offering is comedically tiny.
-The flatbread is a skosh larger than a half dollar, the quesadilla was made for ants, and the chicken fingers were certainly modeled after the fingers of that orange lady who used to be president.
-At least our pints are $5.
+The flatbread is not much larger than a half dollar, the quesadilla was made for ants, and the chicken fingers were certainly modeled after the fingers of that orange lady who used to be president.
+At least the pints are $5.
+So we got that goin' for us, which is nice.

-At a quarter to 8 Brett & Cat scoot across the street for their 8 o'clock Empire State Building appointment and I shuffle over to the 3 train back to Mikey's.
-I deflate my bed, take a shower, and pack up the last of my belongings and hail an Uber to JFK.
-Oslo, I'm comin' for ya.
+At a quarter to 8 Brett & Cat scoot across the street for their Empire State Building tour and I shuffle over to the 3 train back to Mikey's.
+I deflate my bed, take a shower, and pack up the last of my belongings and hail an Uber to JFK for my midnight flight to Oslo.

+*He's leeeeeeavin'<br>
+On that midnight flight to Osloooooooo<br>
+Said he's goin' back<br>
+To a simpler place in time*

+I would have
+much preferred an early morning flight that would put me in Oslo in the evening, since I am wholly incapable of sleeping on planes but when you book a $400 trans-Atlantic flight you can't be too choosy.

 <h4 class="article-subheader"></h4>
 I arrive to the airport and quickly learn that Norse Atlantic Airlines does not